HTM-Elves/Writing-Your-Own-Tutorials/docs/md/13-Details.md

 <details class="tldr">
 <summary>TL;DR</summary>
 This is a deep dive into a topic.
-It's usually not open.
+It's usually closed.

 </details>